Mission and History

 The Department of Theatre Arts is dedicated to exploring and supporting work that is relevant, and stays true to the spirit of collaboration and experimentation.
 Students attending Stony Brook University take a range of practical courses in acting, directing, playwriting, dramaturgy, design, and technical theatre.
 In addition students can elect to take courses in improvisation, voice, movement, mask work, puppetry and Eastern acting styles, and innovative offerings in prevention through the arts and community based-performance.
 Classes in new technologies and social media for the stage and other performance venues are offered as well.

 Stony Brook University’s location within commuting distance to New York City provides students with opportunities offered through Theatre in New York courses, as well as professional internships.
 For those who prefer to stay closer to home, the Department of Theatre Arts curates the Staller [Off] Center new performance series, bringing to campus some of the most compelling and experimental works in the country.
-Summer opportunities are available for students to take workshops and classes at the university’s Manhattan and Southampton campuses where important performers regularly teach, such as Anna Deveare Smith and Rinde Eckert.
 Students are also encouraged to take advantage of study abroad, exploring the arts in international settings.

 Welcome back meeting: February 1 during campus life in Theatre 1

 Apparition by Anne Washburn directed by Mallory Catlett, March 30--April 9